yunline/OLG4P/README.md

 Or use `python oneliner.py -h` for help.

 ## Limitation
-Most of statements are not convertable.
+This script requires python3.8+.
+Many statements are not convertable.
-Here is the statements that have already been implemented.
+Here are the statements that have already been implemented.
 |statement|example|
 |-|-|
 |Expr|`print((1+1)*2)`|